Lqh09/AoU_SV_analysis/README.md

 - `--gene`: Gene ID in the SV–gene pair.
 - `--SV`: SV ID in the SV–gene pair.

 `Manhattan_plot.py`: Generates Manhattan plots for *BID*.
-The genotype and eQTL significance files follow the same format as `caviar_inputs.py`, but contain data for the selected gene only to improve runtime efficiency.
+The genotype and eQTL significance files follow the same format as `caviar_inputs.py`, but include data for the selected gene only to improve computational efficiency.

-###### manhanton plot

 ### SVs in LD with GWAS-significant SNVs  ###